-Here you can read our vision about scientific practice and scientific publication, and the intimate relation between the two.
-You can also view or download the pdf version of The Manifesto for Trial and Error in Science here.
+In The Manifesto for Trial and Error in Science we have laid out our vision about scientific practice and scientific publication, and the intimate relation between the two.
+You can also view or download the pdf version.

 We state that …

 Trial and Error is the elementary process in Science by which knowledge is acquired.
 We differentiate between two types of scientific Trial and Error processes:

 - Methodological errors in a practical sense, driving improvement in the understanding and application of techniques.
 These errors are here understood in a broad sense, those that go beyond the learning of the individual researcher and have an impact at the scale of the scientific community.

 - Conceptual flaws, arising from hypothesis being confronted with conflicting observations.
 When the initial hypotheses are inappropriate in the face of empirical evidence, scientists improve or reject theoretical frameworks by developing alternative theses aimed at increasing empirical adequacy.
 Not only hits (positive results), but also misses (negative results) are key to scientific progress.

 We identify three core problems in today’s Science.
 Namely, …

 - … a public image of Science based on breakthrough discoveries, fascinating images, and clear results.
 This reputation comes at a cost.
 Both scientists themselves, as well as philosophers, sociologists and historians of science have increasingly been highlighting the importance of science in the making.
 A more faithful picture of Science, the one of practices and fine-tuning methodologies, seems to be at odds with the unrealistic public image of big-discovery Science.